-MyValue are values of the type and are called constructors.
+MyType is the type's name.
+MyValue1 and MyValue are values of the type and are called constructors.
 Multiple constructors are separated with the '|' character.
 Note that type and constructor names must start with a capital letter.
 It is a syntax error otherwise.

 Constructors with Arguments The type above is not very interesting except as an enumeration.
-Constructors that take arguments can be declared, allowing more information to be stored with your type:
+Constructors that take arguments can be declared, allowing more information to be stored: